christaylorcodes/Screeps-Kleaner-bot/README.md

 * Main goal of making a trip around the edge of the shard
 * Will not avoid [LOAN clone detection](https://www.leagueofautomatednations.com/map/shard1/bots)
 * Base will be inverted for easy identification
+* No manual intervention will be done
+* All RCL8 rooms will have power enabled
+* 'Owned' rooms will be defended, there will be no retaliation

 <img width=50% alt="base" src="https://i.imgur.com/HvdcSms.png">